raspberrypilearning/tree-life-simulator/en/step_4.md

 --- /task ---

-The survival rate for new trees is estimated to be 80% meaning that 2 trees out of every 10 planted will die of natural causes before they are fully-grown.
-Add new fully-grown trees to your `trees`{:class="block3variables"} count to monitor how many there are whilst the simulation is running.
+ Make sure your counter records how many trees are being planted as the simulation is running.

 --- task ---

-At the end of your `when I start as a clone`{:class="block3control"} script add a `change trees by 1`{:class="block3variables"} block.
+Find your `when I start as a clone`{:class="block3control"} script and add a `change trees by 1`{:class="block3variables"} block at the end.

 ![image of the Tree sprite](images/tree-sprite.png)